garcian5/studentsystem/public/documentation.md

 In memory "database" of this system.<br/>
 This contains name, id and password of admins.
 Could serve as a test file (since this project does not contain actual database).

+### students.js
+Database for student info.
+### subjects.js
+Subjects info including name and reference to instructor database.
+### schedules.js
+Schedules info with a list of id references from subject schedules.
+### instructors.js
+Instructor info.
+### subject_schedules.js
+Subject schedules info including time & day of class and reference to subject database.
+### grades.js
+Grades info including reference to student id and subject id and prelim, midterm and final grades.